OmenApps/django-postgresql-dag/docs/methods.rst

 **remove_child(self, child, delete_node=False)**

-Removes the edge connecting this node to the provided child Node instance, and optionally deletes the child node as well
+Removes the edge connecting this node to child if a child Node instance is provided, otherwise removes the edges connecting to all children.
+Optionally deletes the child(ren) node(s) as well.

 **add_parent(self, parent, \\*args, \*\*kwargs)**